asharn/hackathon-pro-kabaddi-league/README.md

 ### Task 4: Predict the team with the highest points for successful tackles..: Puneri Paltan

-### Task 5: Predict the team with the highest super-performance total.: Jaipur Pink Panthers
+### Task 5: Predict the team with the highest super-performance total.: Patna Pirates

 ### Task 6: Predict the player with the highest SUCCESSFUL RAID percentage.: Pawan Kumar Sehrawat